State Office for Nuclear Safety licence No.: 160245

-- Measurement and assessment of natural radionuclides content in building and other materials
+- Measurement and assessment of natural radionuclides content in radioactive material

 - Assessment of radon index of building site

 - Measurement of radon concentration in buildings, schools and social service facilities